 We account for warrants as equity-classified instruments in accordance with ASC 480 and ASC 815.
 The fair value of each warrant granted is estimated as of the date of grant using the Black-Scholes-Merton option-pricing model.
 The fair value is amortized as compensation cost on a straight-line basis over the requisite service period of the awards.
 The Black-Scholes-Merton option-pricing model includes various assumptions, including the fair market value of our common stock, expected life of stock options, the expected volatility and the expected risk-free interest rate, among others.
 These assumptions reflect our best estimates, but they involve inherent uncertainties based on market conditions generally outside our control.
-Based on the above assumption, the fair value of the warrants issued were estimated to be \$175,349 for the year ended June 30, 2023.
+Based on the above assumption, the fair value of the warrants issued during the years ended June 30, 2024 and 2023 were estimated to be \$0 and \$175,349, respectively.